Sign in

 In the first match against Bolivia, Valencia scored the opener from the spot and assisted twice before his withdrawal just after the hour mark as Ecuador went on to complete a 4-0 win.

 He scored a fabulous solo goal in the seventh minute of the second game away to Colombia and was withdrawn at half-time.
-That happened to be the only goal of the game and Ecuador, the only country to win both their games of the November 2024 CONMEBOL World Cup qualifier moves third, overtaking Paraguay, Brazil and Colombia.
+That happened to be the only goal of the game, and Ecuador, the only country to win both their games of the November 2024 CONMEBOL World Cup qualifier, moves third, overtaking Paraguay, Brazil, and Colombia.

 You may also like

-January 10, 2025
+July 10, 2025